Lorenzo603/restchallenge/README.md

 The server is a Spring Boot Application.

-To launch the server with Maven:
+To launch the server with Maven run the following commands from the project directory`:
-- got to the project directory
-- run the following commands:
-mvn install
+- mvn install
-mvn spring-boot:run
+- mvn spring-boot:run